Deepak-sangeetham/Shell/README.md

-# Shell
+# MY-Shell

 ### Implemented a user-defined shell program that can create and manage new processes in C language.
 Execution of commands in foreground/background, commands like cd,ls,echo, file redirection commands and some user defined commands like pinfo are implemented.
 Discover and history commands are also implemented.

-# MY-Shell

-A Linux shell was implemented in C.

 ## Running